som-shahlab/hf_ehr/README.md

-# Context Clues
+# Training Long Context Models on EHR Data

 Code for [Context Clues](TODO).

 This repo allows you to take any model on HuggingFace and train it on structured EHR data.
-This enables fast iteration with the latest and greatest architectural developments.
+This enables fast iteration with the latest and greatest architectural advancements.
 This repo comes with nice Hydra configs + Wandb logging + PyTorch Lightning distributed training support built-in.

 **📖 Table of Contents**